Call (302) 853-2853

 When Professional Makes Sense

-The math: If professional correction + sealant costs $1,200 and saves you 20+ hours of work (plus the cost of equipment), you're paying for expertise, proper products, and guaranteed results.
-Most boat owners I work with would rather spend their weekends on the water than polishing.
+The math: My Buff & Restore Light package at $1,600 saves you 20+ hours of work (plus the cost of equipment).
+You're paying for expertise, professional-grade Starke products, and guaranteed results.
+Most boat owners would rather spend their weekends on the water than polishing.

 Boat detailing prices vary by region.
 Here's what affects pricing specifically in our area: